 3. Universal Studios Japan

-Check out my post on Universal Cool Japan 2017 for more information on these limited time attractions.
+Check out my post on Universal Studios Japan for more pictures and information.

 Suggested Length of Visit: Full day / Admission: JPY 7,600 for adults, JPY 5,100 for children